VelzardWhitewind/UOSS/README.md

 [4] Select the previously downloaded 'UOSS - CMP.trigger' file and import

-[5] type 'update map' to download and import the map
+[5] type the command 'update map' in the command bar to download and import the map

 [6] Use the Map button in the top menu bar to open the map window

+Additional Commands:

+'findme' will attempt to locate you on the map if you ever end up not where you should be.